LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 Data that is genuinely useful is knowing where in your authority you have the most or least members.
 Those differences could be for a variety of reasons:

-- Income and other levels in different areas
+- Income and other deprivation measures in different areas
 - Proximity to library and mobile library services
--
+- Availability of transport such as number of households with a car or public transport options